 Craig Hutchinson is a senior research project manager at Gilead Sciences within the Research Strategy Innovation and Portfolio group.
 In this role, he supports six clinical-stage drug products developed to treat viral diseases.
 The products are small molecules for weekly and monthly oral drugs for the treatment and prevention of HIV.

 Mr. Hutchinson is a former community engagement director at the San Francisco AIDS Foundation, where he managed community programs to build awareness, health promotion, and social justice in diverse communities within the San Francisco area.

-In 2012, Mr. Hutchinson joined Westside Mental Health Community Services as the Director of HIV Prevention Programs.
+In 2012, Mr. Hutchinson joined Westside Mental Health Community Services as director of HIV prevention programs.
 In addition to his leadership role at Westside, he managed a NIMH-funded research project in collaboration with the Alameda County Public Health Department and the University of California, Los Angeles, Semel Institute for Neuroscience and Human Behavior.
-The EBAN study focused on heterosexual African-American HIV-serodiscordant couples in Oakland, CA and Los Angeles, CA that have a high prevalence of HIV and risk conditions among African Americans.
+The study focused on heterosexual African American HIV-serodiscordant couples in Oakland, Calif. and Los Angeles that have a high prevalence of HIV and risk conditions among African Americans.

 Mr. Hutchinson’s international work includes consulting with the Barbados Ministry of Health for a formative assessment.
 This assessment occurred before the National HIV Behavioral Surveillance Survey conducted by the U.S. Centers for Disease Control and Prevention to understand better the men who have sex with men (MSM) community in Barbados and provided operational information for a planned MSM behavioral study using respondent-driven sampling.